cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## Conclusions

 Cold start can be really an issue for user-facing Java serverless functions.
-There is
+There are some promising technologies which you can already use, but they cannot work in all cases.

 If you can go _native_ using AOT and GraalVM, then GO FOR IT, as it is probably the best available option right now.